microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/readme.md

 ## Requirements
 * [Visual Studio 2017](https://www.visualstudio.com/) with the [Windows 10 Fall Creators Update SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk)
 * *Fallback Layer* requires:
-  * Windows 10 with the Fall Creators Update or higher
+  * Windows 10 with the Fall Creators Update or higher.
   * Dx12 GPU with a driver that has retail DXIL support.
 * *DirectX Raytracing* requires:
   * Windows 10 with the April update with SDK overlay raytracing binaries or Windows 10 insider build 17661+.